 This icemaker must be maintained individually, referring to the instruction manual and labels provided with the icemaker.

 1. Stainless Steel Exterior

-To keep the exterior clean, wipe occasionally with a clean and soft cloth.
+To prevent corrosion, wipe the exterior occasionally with a clean and soft cloth.
 Use a damp cloth containing a neutral cleaner to wipe off oil or dirt build up.

 2. Storage Bin and Scoop